PaulRill00/DmgInc-Paul/README.md

 the structure you prefer.
 This is simply a boilerplate, making it so you dont have to setup the project yourself

+You're free to choose what packages you include, but let us know which ones you've used.

 ## Getting started
 To get started on the assignment, fork this repository.
 When forked, you have to clone the forked version down to your computer like you would any other repo.